biosimulations/biosimulations/docs/concepts/Interfaces.md

 Below are helpful tools for implementing command-line applications and Python APIs to the above specifications:

 - [BioSimulators utils](https://docs.biosimulators.org/Biosimulators_utils/)  is a Python library which provides functions implementing command-line applications to the above specifications, as well as functions for interpreting COMBINE/OMEX archives and SED-ML files, generating tables and plots of simulation plots, and logging the execution of COMBINE/OMEX archives.
 BioSimulators utils provides high-level access to some of the lower-level libraries listed below.
-- [libCOMBINE](https://github.com/sbmlteam/libCombine)  is a library for creating and unpacking COMBINE/OMEX archives. libCOMBINE provides bindings for several langauges.
+- [libCOMBINE](https://github.com/sbmlteam/libCombine)  is a library for creating and unpacking COMBINE/OMEX archives. libCOMBINE provides bindings for several languages.
-- [libSED-ML](https://github.com/fbergmann/libSEDML)  is a library for serializing and deserializing SED documents to and from XML files. libSED-ML provides bindings for several langauges.
+- [libSED-ML](https://github.com/fbergmann/libSEDML)  is a library for serializing and deserializing SED documents to and from XML files. libSED-ML provides bindings for several languages.
-- [libOmexMeta](https://github.com/sys-bio/libOmexMeta)  is a library for reading and querying OMEX Metadata files. libOmexMeta provides bindings for several langauges.
+- [libOmexMeta](https://github.com/sys-bio/libOmexMeta)  is a library for reading and querying OMEX Metadata files. libOmexMeta provides bindings for several languages.
 - [argparse](https://docs.python.org/3/library/argparse.html)  is a Python module for implementing command-line applications.
 - [Cement](https://builtoncement.com/)  is a higher-level Python library for implementing more complex command-line applications.